Error Handling

 ,pattern

 ).
-Contains a list offailedConstraints
+Contains a list ofconstraints

 .SchemaNestedError

 : An error occurred within a nested object or list.
+Contains a list oferrors

 final error = result.getError();

-} else if (error is SchemaConstraintsError) {
+if (error is SchemaConstraintsError) {

-print('Constraint violation: ${error.message}');
+print('Constraint violation: $error');

 // You can access individual failed constraints